Stirling University RFC: History

 The club was founded in 1967.
-The club announced a partnership with Super 6 side Stirling County in 2019.
+The club announced a partnership with Super 6 side Stirling Wolves in 2019.

 Cathy Gallagher, the University of Stirling Executive Director of Sport, who also has a place on the Stirling County board, stated:

 This is an extremely exciting opportunity for the University, placing us at the top table of an ambitious new venture in Scottish sport.
 The partnership has so much room to grow and we look forward to working with Stirling County to unlock the franchise’s potential and take the sport of rugby to a new level in the Caledonia region, as well as adding to the sporting prowess and aspirations of the city of Stirling.

 Stirling University now offer rugby union scholarships to students.

 Sides

 The men's team has a 1st and 2nd XV.

 Both men and women train at the Rubber Crumb 3G pitch at Stirling University.

-Men's training is on Monday nights 8.30-10pm, Tuesday 2-4pm, and Friday 3–4.30pm.
-In addition they have a gym session at Stirling County RFC on Monday mornings between 8 and 9am.
+Men's training is on Monday nights 8.30-10 pm, Tuesday 2-4 pm, and Friday 3–4.30 pm.
+In addition they have a gym session at Stirling County RFC on Monday mornings between 8 and 9 am.

-Women's training is on Monday afternoons 4–5.30pm and Thursday afternoons 4-6pm.
-In addition they have a gym session on Tuesday afternoons between 4.30-5.30pm.
+Women's training is on Monday afternoons 4–5.30 pm and Thursday afternoons 4-6 pm.
+In addition they have a gym session on Tuesday afternoons between 4.30-5.30 pm.